klauseduard/under-over-models/README.md

 # Underfitting and Overfitting in Software Development and Organizational Models

-This repository contains an attempt to analyse analogies between machine learning concepts (underfitting and overfitting) and their applications in software development and organizational models.
+This repository started out as an attempt to analyse analogies between underfitting and overfitting as they are used in machine learning and mathematical modelling, and their applications in software development and organizational models.

 ## Table of Contents